scarfacedotcom/Leverage-Pool/README.md

     ** The fourth step involves deposits and withdrawals.
 The function calculates the actual leverage of each pool and applies a transaction fee based on the actual leverage.
 If a deposit is made, the function calculates the number of shares to give to the depositor and updates the pool's share count and collateral.
 If a withdrawal is made, the function calculates the number of shares to burn and updates the pool's share count and collateral.

     ** Finally, the function calculates the total fees charged during the epoch and distributes them proportionally among the liquidity pools.

+`

+        _addPool(int256 leverage, bool isLiquidityPool)

+`

+    ** Adds a new pool to the contract with the specified leverage and whether it is a liquidity pool.
+This function can only be called by the contract admin.
+The leverage cannot be zero and if the pool is a liquidity pool, the leverage must be positive.
+It also checks if a pool with the same leverage and isLiquidityPool value already exists before adding the new pool.

+`

+    _calculatePoolAmounts()

+`

+    **Calculates the total amounts of collateral in each pool and the leverage for longs/shorts/liquidity pool.
+This function does not modify any state and only returns a PoolAmounts struct containing the calculated values.
+The struct contains the total collateral amounts for longs, shorts, and the liquidity pool, as well as the corresponding leverage ratios.
+The leverage ratios are calculated based on the collateral and the total leverage for each pool.
+If the total collateral for longs is greater than that for shorts, the liquidity pool is used to balance the difference, and vice versa.